Nick-the-Greek/Aerial/README.md

     - Sslsplit: Transparent and scalable SSL/TLS interception.
     - Mitmproxy: SSL-capable man-in-the-middle HTTP proxy.
-    - Honey Proxy: HTTP(S) Traffic investigation and analysis. o Supplied with Aerial.0.x.x.tar.bz2:
+    - Honey Proxy: HTTP(S) Traffic investigation and analysis.
+  * Supplied with Aerial.0.x.x.tar.bz2:
      - Airchat v2.1a: Wireless Fun.
 (No installation is required.
 The script will handles this).
      - Installation packages Squid3-i386 and Squid3-amd64 v.3.3.8 compiled with SSL Bumping
        and Dynamic SSL Certificate Generation.
        (No installation is required.
-The script will handles this) o Unique (per run) Trust Anchor Certificate. o One common CA root certificate for the modes that requires a Trust Anchor Certificate:
+The script will handles this)
+  * Unique (per run) Trust Anchor Certificate.
+  * One common CA root certificate for the modes that requires a Trust Anchor Certificate:
     - SSLsplit.
     - Mitmproxy.
     - Honeyproxy.
     - Squid in the Middle.
-  o Multiple formats of the CA certificate for all kind of clients:
+  * Multiple formats of the CA certificate for all kind of clients:
     - IOS. (not tested)
     - IOS Simulator. (not tested)
     - Firefox. (tested)